- National Statistic: yes

 (Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.)

 Estimates of output, inputs and productivity in the total public sector are published on a calendar-year basis, and generally refer to the period (t-2), with t being the current year of publication.
-This degree of timeliness is consistent with the publication of data relating to expenditure weights for government services that publish to a (t-2) reference period in the European System of Accounts (ESA) Table 11.
-If the reference period were to be moved, for example, to (t-1), there would be a significant increase in the use of estimation to fill data gaps in the productivity articles, in advance of the publication of these datasets.
+If the reference period were to be moved, for example to (t-1), there would be a significant increase in the use of estimation to fill data gaps in the productivity articles, in advance of the publication of these datasets.

 Concepts and definitions